Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General: Introduction Related Works

 \textbf{Absolute position encodings.} \citet{vaswaniAttentionAllYou2017} propose sinusoidal position embeddings that are added directly to the input embeddings.
 These are extended from 1D to 2D by \citet{wangTranslatingMathFormula2021} by using half of the position vector for one position dimension and the other half for the second position dimension.
 The extension to arbitrary dimensions follows naturally from this.
 While sinusoidal position encoding handles multiple positional dimensions, its absolute nature lacks properties that RoPE-based and attention bias methods possess.
 However, it provides the exact location of each token, which can be relevant for some tasks, as we observe in \cref{sec:generality}.

 \textbf{RoPE-based methods.} RoPE \cite{suRoFormerEnhancedTransformer2024} stands out as a state-of-the-art position encoding.
 It rotates queries and keys by a product of their position and a set of fixed frequencies, so the query-key dot product encodes the relative position, yielding \textit{translation invariance}.
 One of the properties of RoPE is that attention strength diminishes as tokens move farther apart, a property we denote as \textit{distance decay}.
 While vanilla RoPE operates purely in 1D, Axial RoPE \cite{chuVisionLLaMAUnifiedLLaMA2024} generalizes RoPE to arbitrary dimensionality by assigning disjoint subsets of the query and key vectors to each positional dimension and applying RoPE separately to each.
 However, because these dimensions are treated independently, Axial RoPE cannot naturally capture diagonal interactions.
-RoPE-Mixed \cite{heoRotaryPositionEmbedding2024}, along with related approaches \cite{ostmeierLieRELieRotational2025,yuComRoPEScalableRobust2025,schenckLearningRoPEsBetter2025}, introduces distinct learnable frequencies per positional dimension to imbue \textit{directionality} into RoPE.
-More recently, \textit{context-aware} variants of RoPE \cite{veisiContextawareRotaryPosition2025,wangPositionalEncodingTokenAware2025} have shown that letting frequencies depend on each token improves the ability of language models to generalize to sequence lengths beyond what is seen during training.
+RoPE-Mixed \cite{heoRotaryPositionEmbedding2024}, along with related approaches \cite{ostmeierLieRELieRotational2025,yuComRoPEScalableRobust2025,schenckLearningRoPEsBetter2025}, introduce distinct learnable frequencies per positional dimension to imbue \textit{directionality} into RoPE.

+\textbf{Extrapolation.} More recently, \textit{context-aware} variants of RoPE \cite{veisiContextawareRotaryPosition2025,wangPositionalEncodingTokenAware2025} have shown that letting frequencies depend on each token improves the ability of language models to generalize to sequence lengths beyond what is seen during training.
+In vision, we also want models that train cheaply at low resolutions, yet seamlessly run inference at higher ones.
+Extrapolation reduces training costs and is an indicator of robustness.
+Moreover, strong extrapolation suggests that a model pretrained at low resolutions can be fine-tuned more easily to high-resolution target domains.
+Prior works \cite{sunLengthExtrapolatableTransformer2023,heoRotaryPositionEmbedding2024,fullerLookHereVisionTransformers2024} have shown that position encoding greatly determines the extrapolation capabilities of a model.